Madame Masque

 Madame Masque (birth name Giulietta Nefaria but legally renamed Whitney Frost) is a supervillain appearing in American comic books published by Marvel Comics.
 Created by Stan Lee and Gene Colan, the character first appeared in Tales of Suspense #97 (October 1967).
 An occasional love interest and enemy of Iron Man and the daughter of Count Nefaria, she originally wore a golden mask to cover up her disfigured face and continues to do so after her face was healed.

 Over the years, Madame Masque has appeared in various forms of media, including animated television series and video games.
 A version of Whitney Frost appears in the second season of the Agent Carter television series set in the Marvel Cinematic Universe, portrayed by Wynn Everett.

 Publication history

-Whitney Frost first appeared in Tales of Suspense #97 (October 1967) using the code name Big M and was created by Stan Lee and Gene Colan.
-She started appearing as Madame Masque in Iron Man #17 (September 1969).
+Whitney Frost first appeared in Tales of Suspense #97 (October 1967) as a powerful mob boss using the code name Big M and was created by Stan Lee and Gene Colan.
+She did not formally use her Madame Masque identity until Iron Man #17 (September 1969).